 Since then, Gallo has picked up the pieces of her life.
 She founded the nonprofit Lorena Gallo Foundation, an organization devoted to fighting domestic abuse.
-She’s also sharing her story—in the feature movie I Was Lorena Bobbitt, which she executive produced and which premieres on Lifetime May 25 at 8/7c.
+She’s also sharing her story—in the feature movie I Was Lorena Bobbitt, which she executive produced and which premiered on Lifetime on May 25, 2020.

 Gallo spoke with A&E Real Crime about “the incident,” the high-profile trial and the work she’s done since.

 What happened to you after your trial?
 How did you build yourself back up after all that trauma?

 After the worst was over, I thought…it was going to be time to take care of myself—to take care of Lorena.
 And that obviously included [getting] psychological help, moral support from my family and friends.
 Also, I’m a woman of faith—God was there to me.
 All of that was at the core for me getting back on my feet again.

 How did psychologists help you?